CathyLiu21/Sentence-Transformers-Multi-Task-Learning/README.md

 # Mount current directory and run in interactive mode
 docker run -it --rm -v $(pwd):/app bionlp-multitask bash

-# Then inside the container you can run any task:
+# Then inside the container you can run either task:
 python task1_sentence_transformer.py
 python task2_multi_task_learning.py
 ```

+Note: Tasks 3 and 4 are not configured for Docker deployment and should be run using the manual setup below.

 ## Manual Setup (without Docker)